 Pastoral Transition Information

 PCO is currently served by Interim Pastor, Rev. Peggy Casteel-Huston.
-Pastor Peggy comes to us most recently from La Porte, Indiana, where she is currently serving as Interim Pastor.
-She has over thirty years of experience working in Presbyterian churches including serving several churches as an interim pastor.
+Pastor Peggy comes to us most recently from La Porte, Indiana, where she served as Interim Pastor.
+She has more than thirty years of experience working in Presbyterian churches including serving several churches as an interim pastor.
 This is a specialized ministry, and the interim search committee was very concerned with finding a pastor who could assist our congregation through this time of discernment and transition.
-We have been so lucky to have twenty-four years with Rev. Dr. Robert Carlson, and now our congregation faces the task of figuring out who we are now and who God is calling us to become in this new stage of our life as a church.
+We have been so lucky to have twenty-four years with Rev. Dr. Robert Carlson, and now our congregation faces the task of figuring out who we are and who God is calling us to become in this new stage of our life as a church.
 We are delighted that Peggy Casteel-Huston is with us through this process.

 For more on interim ministry and the transition process, please visit the PC(USA) resources on interim/transitional ministry.
 PC(USA) explains that “an Interim/Transitional Pastor leads a congregation during the transition time after an installed pastor has departed, helping the congregation prepare to welcome the leadership of a new installed pastor.
 Interim/Transitional Pastors understand the dynamics of a congregation in transition, including feelings of grief, loss, and, sometimes, relief or anger.
 Interim/Transitional pastors will help the session provide for continuity of essential programs, and may assist the session in assessing needs for changes in programs and ministries of the congregation.”